yxtan2003/LifeHack-2025/README.md

 A 2023 OECD report highlighted that **42% of educators** find current digital tools inadequate for fostering interactive learning experiences.
 Additionally, students report difficulty staying motivated and involved due to the passive nature of many online platforms.

-**StudyHack** addresses these shortcomings by offering a real-time mobile quiz and engagement platform designed to bridge the gap between traditional classrooms and virtual learning.
+**QuizzMon** addresses these shortcomings by offering a real-time mobile quiz and engagement platform designed to bridge the gap between traditional classrooms and virtual learning.

 ## 📱 Solution Overview

-**StudyHack** is a mobile app that facilitates **live interaction** between teachers and students with a virtual learning platform.
+**QuizzMon** is a mobile app that facilitates **live interaction** between teachers and students with a virtual learning platform.
 It turns passive content consumption into dynamic, engaging learning.

 ### Core Capabilities: